jareware/chilipie-kiosk/README.md

 ### Automatic WiFi setup

 1. After flashing remount your SD card.
-2. Create a wpa_supplicant.conf in your SD cards boot folder
+2. Create a `wpa_supplicant.conf` in your SD cards boot folder
 3. Copy the [sample wpa_supplicant.conf](#sample-wpasupplicantconf) file into the boot folder on the SD card.
 4. Replace `WiFi-SSID` and `WiFi-PASSWORD` with your WiFi configuration.
-5. *Optional*: Set the country code to your country code e.g. DE.
+5. Optional: Set the country code to your country code e.g. `DE`.

 #### Sample wpa_supplicant.conf
 ```